slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.'*

 - success is the worst teacher
-- Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.
 - growth: get unconfortable.
 So adventure is more than just grist for future storytelling — it’s a way to learn optimally.
 And like anything that promotes self-improvement, it’s not always a comfortable process.
 “We need to be willing to grow,” says Jon.
 “We need to be willing to be uncomfortable.”
 - Reading and experience train your model of the world.
 And even if you forget the experience or what you read, its effect on your model of the world persists.
 Your mind is like a compiled program you've lost the source of.
 It works, but you don’t know why.
 - When I asked him what separated his student from the other people he’d mentored Russel’s answer was simple: «He’s willing to listen to people who are smarter than he is and he has a tremendous hustle and drive.»